Historical Details

 Dennis Collins erected the first large hotel, near the depot, where he was assisted by his on-in-law, Sam Barnard.
 Mr. Collins and a brother also established a large mercantile business where Ral Collins assisted and laid the foundation for a successful business in Douglas, I believe.

 These are some of the good men and true who laid the foundation for the thriving town of Lusk and county of Niobrara.
-I am happy to testify to their many study and loveable characteristics.
+I am happy to testify to their many study and lovable characteristics.
 No town in the entire county can point with greater pride to its founders.
 May their memory long be kept green.

 J.L.
 Calkins, Sunland, Calif., Feb.
 10, 1932